-- (a) At any time before or during an administrative hearing and in lieu of such a hearing, the Head of Enforcement and the person who is the subject of the investigation may stipulate to the entry of an final order.
-If a stipulation has been agreed upon and the scheduled date of the hearing is set to occur before the next Board meeting, the Enforcement Division will apply for a continuance of the hearing. - (b) The final order must be approved by the Board, which may consider the matter in closed session. - (c) The stipulated final order shall be public and have the force of an order of the Board.
+- (a) At any time before or during an administrative hearing and in lieu of such a hearing, the Head of Enforcement and the alleged violator may stipulate to the entry of a final order.
+If a stipulation has been agreed upon and the scheduled date of the hearing is set to occur before the next Board meeting, the Enforcement Division will apply for a continuance of the hearing. - (b) The final order must be approved by the Board, which may consider the matter in closed session.

+(c) The stipulated final order shall be public and have the force of an order of the Board.